-2014 Annual Drinking Water Quality Report Mooreville Richmond Water Association PWS#: 0410007, 0410032 & 0410039 April 2015
+2018 Annual Drinking Water Quality Report Mooreville Richmond Water Association PWS#: 0410007, 0410032 & 0410039 May 2019

 We're pleased to present to you this year's Annual Quality Water Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to providing you with information because informed customers are our best allies.
-Our water source is from wells drawing from the Eutaw Aquifer.